 The Point Pinos Lighthouse

-25 miles to the south, the Point Pinos Lighthouse in Pacific Grove has a gentler, more refined feeling about it.
+The Point Pinos Lighthouse in Pacific Grove has a gentle, refined feeling about it.

 It is the oldest, continuously operating lighthouse on the west coast, having been completed in 1855.